Not sure where to begin?

 Sources are divided into two main groups; primary and secondary.

 Primary sources provide a firsthand account or insider's look at a specific person, a specific time period, or a specific event.
 If a primary source could speak to us it would say, “I was there; this is my experience or my experiment.”
 Examples of primary sources include diaries, personal journals, autobiographies, memoirs, personal correspondence, interviews, speeches, newspaper articles or news footage from a specific time in history, official records, original photographs, creative works such as plays, poetry, music, or art, and also original research data.
 Primary sources can be documents, photographs, film or video footage, and objects/artifacts.
+Please note that primary source does not necessarily equal factual source.
+Primary sources provide firsthand accounts of an event, experience, or experiment.
+It is up to you, the researcher, to evaluate each of those accounts individually to build an informed, knowledgeable, and well-rounded assertion about your topic.

 A secondary source is an interpretation or analysis of one or more primary sources.
 If a secondary source could speak to us it would say, “I wasn’t there but I have researched, studied, and analyzed this topic and these are my thoughts on the matter.”
 Examples of secondary resources include such publications as biographies, commentaries, criticisms, textbooks, articles, and critical essays.